I need human help to enter verification code (office hours only)

 Assistants for supporting students with distinct learning abilities in the Religious School

-Flexible requirements for b’nai mitzvah to ensure that students of all ability levels can achieve success
+Flexible requirements for B'nai Mitzvah to ensure that students of all ability levels can achieve success

 A resource room for pull-out sessions for children whose learning needs can’t be met in their classroom